Coloring ideas for Rabbit

 Rabbits are often white, brown, gray, or black, but your bunny can be pink, blue, or rainbow-striped if you want.
 Use soft gray or cream for the fur, pink for the nose and ears, and light brown for the paws.
 Add a spring meadow with flowers, butterflies, and a colorful basket of carrots for a full scene.
 You could even draw a cozy burrow, a rainbow sky, or a tiny bunny family nearby to join the fun!

-On the back of the page, why not try writing some fun facts about the rabbit, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the rabbit, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Rabbit?